 - The basin has well-developed roadways, railways, waterways, and air transport.

-- There are many airports in the plain area.
+- Many airports are situated in the plain area.

 - Key tourist attractions include the Taj Mahal on the banks of the Yamuna in Agra, Allahabad at the confluence of the Ganga and Yamuna, Buddhist stupas in Uttar Pradesh and Bihar, Lucknow with its Imambara, Kaziranga and Manas wildlife sanctuaries in Assam, and the unique tribal culture of Arunachal Pradesh.